Epigenetics and Neurobiology

-Research at the Unit focuses primarily on the interdisciplinary investigation of epigenetics and neurobiology.
+Research at the site integrates epigenetics, neurobiology, and artificial intelligence to investigate the molecular mechanisms of environmental adaptation.
 The scientific activity is supported by a full range of on-site core facilities including gene editing and virus engineering, light imaging, flow cytometry, and an efficient and user friendly administration.

 Additional support for our researchers is available through collaborations with data science experts at EMBL-EBI in Hinxton, with structural biologists at EMBL Hamburg and EMBL Grenoble, and a wide range of molecular biologists and technology experts at EMBL Heidelberg and EMBL Barcelona that host a series of complementary core facilities in genomics, proteomics, metabolomics, and imaging.